Image of Omara Portuondo removed from Miami airport following criticism

 Facebook Capture / Art by Ninoska

-According to Pérez, a photograph of Omara Portuondo was displayed at Miami Airport, a landmark for Cuban exiles, which sparked significant outrage.
+According to Pérez, a photograph of Omara Portuondo was displayed at Miami Airport, a symbolic place for Cuban exiles, which caused significant outrage.

-The journalist described the singer as a "miserable woman" for her support of Fidel Castro and the Cuban Revolution, also noting that Portuondo was one of the signatories of the letter that approved the execution of young Cubans in 2003.
+The journalist labeled the singer a "miserable woman" for her support of Fidel Castro and the Cuban Revolution, also recalling that Portuondo was one of the signatories of the letter endorsing the execution of young Cubans in 2003.

-The image, in which the artist holds a Latin Grammy, was seen as a provocation to those who have suffered the consequences of the regime.
+The image, in which the artist holds a Latin Grammy, was perceived as a provocation for those who have suffered the consequences of the regime.

-Pérez directed her criticisms at Mayor Daniella Levine Cava and the local commissioners, demanding explanations on how such a gesture, which she claims deeply offends the Cuban-American community, was allowed.
+Pérez directed her criticisms at Mayor Daniella Levine Cava and the local commissioners, demanding explanations on how such a gesture was allowed, which, according to her, deeply offends the Cuban-American community.

-On the social media platform X, Pérez remarked that "there is no respect for the victims, this hitwoman of the Castro regime at Miami airport.
-This is what the Latin Grammys are for."
+On the social network X, Pérez stated that “there is no respect for the victims, this hitwoman of the Castro regime at Miami airport.
+This is what the Latin Grammys are for.”

-Joel Rodríguez Riverón expressed his gratitude on Facebook to journalists Nelson Rubio and Ninoska Pérez Castellón, as well as Commissioner Kevin Cabrera, "who echoed the complaint and reached out to the airport administration."
+Joel Rodríguez Riverón expressed his gratitude on Facebook to journalists Nelson Rubio and Ninoska Pérez Castellón, as well as Commissioner Kevin Cabrera, "who amplified the complaint and reached out to the airport administration."

 Facebook Capture / Joel Rodríguez Riverón

-Joel Gato, on the social network X, remarked: "Arriving at Miami airport and seeing the image of this lady holding a Grammy stained with blood makes you want to vomit."
+Joel Gato, on the social network X, remarked: "Arriving at Miami airport and encountering the image of this lady holding a Grammy stained with blood makes you want to vomit."

 In October, Omara Portuondo celebrated her 94th birthday in Havana, surrounded by friends and admirers who paid tribute to her.

-"I take this opportunity to clarify that I will no longer perform long live concerts because it exhausts me, which is natural due to my age.
+"I take this opportunity to clarify that I will no longer perform long live concerts because I get fatigued, which is natural at my age.
 However, I want to make it clear that I am not retiring from music.
-I will continue with my recordings and other activities, as my age and health allow," Portuondo wrote on her Facebook account.
+I will continue with my recordings and other activities, as my age and health allow me," Portuondo wrote on her Facebook account.

-Days earlier, Portuoendo was taken off the stage at the Palau de la Música in Barcelona, Spain, carried in the arms of two members of the Failde Orchestra after appearing disoriented from the very beginning of her concert performance.
+Days earlier, Portuoendo was removed from the stage of the Palau de la Música in Barcelona, Spain, carried off by two members of the Failde Orchestra after appearing disoriented from the very beginning of her concert performance.

 Filed under: